 Given UNITE’s role and structure as a global network of parliamentarians, it is uniquely placed to mobilize high-level policymakers, build cross-sector alliances, and provide evidence-based tools for strengthening national mental health responses.

-The UNITE Mental Health Policy Desk was officially launched on September 26, 2025, at the Permanent Mission of Portugal to the United Nations in New York, during the margins of the 80th United Nations General Assembly.
+The Mental Health Policy Desk was officially launched on 26 September 2025 at the Permanent Mission of Portugal to the United Nations in New York, during the 80th UN General Assembly. .

 The event brought together parliamentarians, government leaders, representatives of international organizations, and private sector partners, including Chevron, to underscore the urgent need for stronger political action, sustainable investment, and evidence-based legislation to address the global mental health crisis.

-The launch took place just one day after the Political Declaration on the Prevention of Non-Communicable Diseases, which, for the first time, included a historic reference to mental health.
+The launch took place just one day after the Political Declaration on the Prevention of Non-Communicable Diseases, which, for the first time, included a historic reference to mental heal.

 Through a strategic approach, and a continuous analysis of political opportunities, both at national and international level, the Policy Desk will seek to: